Making Tax Digital – HMRC penalties for your clients

 If you’re an accountant, you should already know about Making Tax Digital.
 What you may not be aware of is how HMRC will police it and how it will apply fines for late filing.
 It’s worth knowing this because it’s essential information for you to provide your clients, as part of your service to them.

-HMRC will follow a points-based penalty system for late submissions and payments under Making Tax Digital regulations.
+HMRC will follow a points-based penalty system for late submissions and payments under the new Making Tax Digital regulations.
 The model was agreed through a consultation process that finished in December 2017.

 2 point threshold for annual submissions